gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 to the Client with an EVALID chunk containing the Crypto Engine previously sent as CRYPT option in INIT-ACK chunk , it will clean the T-valid timer and will move into ESTABLISHED state.
-If the lists of Crypto Engines doen't match, it will generate an ERROR chunk and an ABORT chunk.
+If the lists of Crypto Engines don't match, it will generate an ERROR chunk and an ABORT chunk.
 ERROR CAUSE will indicate EVALIDATE meaning that an error has been happening during VALIDATION of SCTP Endpoints.